src-d/proteus/README.md

 ### Features to come

-- [ ] Extensible mapped types via plugins.
+- [ ] Extensible mapping and options via plugins (waiting for Go 1.8 release).
-- [ ] Set protobuf options from struct tags and comments.